Joseph Harding

-Joseph Harding (22 March 1805 in Sturton Farm, Wanstrow, Somerset, England – 1 May 1876 in Vale Court Farm, Marksbury, Somerset) was responsible for the introduction of modern cheese making techniques and has been described as the "father of Cheddar cheese".
-He is credited with having invented the "definite formula" for the production of cheddar cheese.
+Joseph Harding (22 March 1805 in Sturton Farm, Wanstrow, Somerset, England – 1 May 1876 in Vale Court Farm, Marksbury, Somerset) was responsible for the introduction of modern cheese-making techniques and has been described as the "father of Cheddar cheese".
+He is credited with inventing the "definite formula" for the production of cheddar cheese.

 A number of websites describe him as the inventor of the Cheese Mill.
 It is unclear if this assertion is true.
 The cheese mill is different from the cheese press, which has been used traditionally for centuries.
 Certainly, Harding introduced new equipment into the process of cheese making, including a "revolving breaker" for curd cutting, which saved much manual effort.

 Family background

 Joseph Harding was the second son of Joseph Harding (born 24 June 1778, died Friday 23 September 1814) of Sturton Farm and Mary Yeoman of the Great House, Wanstrow.
 The Harding family had originally come from Pewsey, Wiltshire where they had farmed for five generations.
 Joseph Harding's siblings were: